 Wit and Fluff: The Best Humorous Poetry and Prose

-Who were the wittiest poets?
+Who were the wittiest poets of all time, the best light verse artists?
 Who were the best prose humorists?
 Candidates

 include Woody Allen, George Carlin, Ogden Nash, Dorothy Parker, Joan Rivers,